r20/img-filter/README.md

-# Ad and Image Noise Reducer
+# Reduce Ad and Image Distraction

-Reduce ad and image distraction by applying filter masks over iframes (which often serve ads) and images.
-Exceptionize your experience with filter level controls and the ability to add website-specific rules.
-This extension won't catch everything (but handles most) because we prioritized having very low impact (no additional network calls or intensive page examination).
+Reduce distraction by applying filters to iframes (which often serve ads) and images with low CPU and memory impact.
+Control filtering per website.

 ### jmr todo